anokidev/dotfiles/zsh/README.md

 - oh-my-zsh plugin : zsh-syntax-highlighting .
 - oh-my-zsh theme : Spaceship Prompt Theme .
 - colorscripts : From Distrotube .
+- neofetch : For system info.
+- lolcat : For rainbow effects.

 Keep in note that my custom command called "about" needs an executable script file called about_zsh.sh .